BettercareHealth/bettercare/ebola-prevention-and-control/0-6-acknowledgements.md

 ## Funded by

-The Stellenbosch University Rural Medical Education Partnership Initiative (SURMEPI) supported by the President’s Emergency Plan for AIDS relief (PEPFAR) through HRSA un-der the term T84HA21652.
+The Stellenbosch University Rural Medical Education Partnership Initiative (SURMEPI) supported by the President’s Emergency Plan for AIDS relief (PEPFAR) through HRSA under the term T84HA21652.

 ## Reviewers